GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. _PS_MEDIA:

 **PS_MEDIA**
-    Sets the physical format of the current plot paper [a4 (or letter)].
+    Sets the physical size of the current plotting paper.
+This is required for PostScript plots (i.e., always in classic mode but only when specifying **ps** as the format in modern mode).
+When not given, the default is a4 (or letter).
+In modern mode, the media is automatically determined by cropping (except for the aforementioned PostScript plots) but this is over-ruled if **PS_MEDIA** is specified.
-    The setting only applies to PostScript plots (i.e., classic mode or when using modern mode and selecting PostScript outout).
     The following formats (and their widths and heights in points) are recognized:

     Media width height